vishraparthi9/CITest/README.md

 * Click **Save & Finish**
 * In the next page, click **Start using Jenkins**
 * The actual Jenkins home page is displayed at this point

+## Setup Local Nexus Repository

+* Download and unzip latest Nexus OSS from here: https://www.sonatype.com/download-oss-sonatype
+* There should be a bin folder which has nexus start up script.
+So, start nexus using that: ./bin/nexus